Building a Change Data Capture Pipeline with AWS and Kafka

 - Managed Streaming for Apache Kafka, MSK with MSK Connect - a queue (or a stream-processing framework, if you will) used to process the stream of data changes.
 Kafka Connect (MSK Connect in AWS-land) is a service that will put the data into its final destination.

-- Kafka Streams App - a minimal app that transforms events so they are easy to use later.
+- Kafka Streams App - a minimal app that transforms events, so they are easy to use later.
 It will be built using Spring Boot with Spring Kafka and run in an Elastic Container Service (ECS) cluster.